 The committee bases selections on:

-Proposals directed toward the health care needs of the poor and medically disadvantaged will receive priority.
+Proposals directed toward the health care needs of the poor and medically disadvantaged, especially for work that has not yet been done in Buffalo, will receive priority.

 |Prerana Baranwal||Pediatrics||Addressing Childhood Obesity through Dyslipidemia Screening: Measuring Frequency of Dyslipidemia Screening with Substitution of Random Lipid Panel for Fasting Lipid Panel|

 |Raed Yacoub||Internal Medicine||Enhancing the Prevention of Microvascular Complications of Diabetes Type 2: A Resident-led QI Project|